OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See controls for broad model poisoning

 ### 3.1.3 Transfer learning attack
-Description: An attacker supplies a manipulated pre-trained model which is then obtained and unknowingly further trained/fine tuned with still having the unwanted behaviour.
+Description: An attacker supplies a manipulated pre-trained model which is then obtained and unknowingly further used and/or trained/fine tuned, with still having the unwanted behaviour.
 >Category: development-time threat
 >Permalink: https://owaspai.org/goto/transferlearningattack/